jty-AMSS/Quantum-Channel-Optimality-Conjecture/readme.md

 #  Codes for "A Counterexample to the Optimality Conjecture in Convex Quantum Channel Optimization"

-This repository contains codes with the paper: A Counterexample to the Optimality Conjecture in Convex Quantum Channel Optimization  [arXiv:2512.22863](https://arxiv.org/abs/2512.22863)
+This repository contains codes for the paper: A Counterexample to the Optimality Conjecture in Convex Quantum Channel Optimization  [arXiv:2512.22863](https://arxiv.org/abs/2512.22863)

 ## Key Scripts
 Two main scripts are provided: